Likelihood-Scheduled Score-Based Generative Modeling for Fully 3D PET Image Reconstruction: Experimental setup

 Each reconstruction method made use of the same ParallelProj projector \cite{schramm_parallelprojopen-source_2024}.
 The geometry of the scanner was modeled using the publicly available specifications of Siemens' Biograph mMR scanner.

 The provided normalization was for data that has been axially compressed to span 11 (with 5 or 6 central lines of response summed along the axial direction).
-To cope with this constraint, axial compression was explicitly modeled in the forward operator (shown to have a negligible effect or reconstruction quality by Belzunce \& Reader\cite{belzunce_assessment_2017}).
-Positron range was approximated with a 4.5mm full-width half-maximum (FWHM) Gaussian point-spread function.
+To cope with this constraint, axial compression was explicitly modeled in the forward operator (shown to have a negligible effect on reconstruction quality by Belzunce \& Reader\cite{belzunce_assessment_2017}).
+In 2D, a 4.5mm full-width half-maximum (FWHM) Gaussian PSF was also used.

 The full forward model used was therefore: